 Various works have considered BM tracking for the boost phase.
 A boost phase missile tracking algorithm is proposed in [2].
 A nonlinear model is proposed to model the missile dynamics by correlating its transitional dynamics with the altitude motion and the line-of-sight angle is used as measurements.
 Based on the state model and measurements, the extended Kalman filter (EKF) is applied to estimate the state of a missile.
 An improved algorithm over [2] with better tracking performance is proposed in [3].
 The batch based algorithm is used for the state initialisation and an adaptive process-noise matrix is added to compensate for the errors of the transition matrix in the dynamic model.
-A new dynamic model is proposed in [4], in which the thruster acceleration of the booster is modelled by a vectordifferential equation that includes effects of both propellant depletion and attitude motions.
+A new dynamic model is proposed in [4], in which the thruster acceleration of the booster is modelled by a vector-differential equation that includes effects of both propellant depletion and attitude motions.
 The new model is incorporated into the EKF framework for the boost phase tracking.
 Li et al. [5] proposed a Maximum Likelihood (ML) algorithm for BM tracking at a particular acquisition time in the boost phase and the launch point.
 Based on the profile-based modelling of the boost phase and the line-of-sight measurements, the ML estimation method is applied for constructing and solving an optimisation function for estimating relevant parameters.
-A kind of adaptive filter algorithm is proposed in [6] for the boostphase trajectory estimation.
-Polynomial model is used as the motion model of the boost trajectory and the corresponding process noise variance is constructed to make sure the state estimation error approximates the error lower bound of the optimal estimation.
-In order to achieve stably tracking the ballistic target and better adaptability to the flicker noise in the boost phase, a multiple model based method which combines the unscented Kalman filter and unscented particle filter as in [7] is proposed for tracking the ballistic missile in the boost phase.

 There are also works for tracking the BM in the coast and reentry phase.
-Tracking of the BM in the coast phase is proposed in [8].
+Tracking of the BM in the coast phase is proposed in [6].
 The sensor mechanism is modelled to deal with the time lag due to the mechanism of data collection and transmission and it is incorporated into the EKF for the state estimation.
-In the approach proposed in [9] for the coast phase tracking, the Doppler frequency is also taken into account for new measurement information.
-And different from the traditional Kalman filtering based approach, a unscented Klaman filtering (UKF) filtering approach is exploited for tracking.
-For the reentry phase tracking, an extended interval Kalman filter approach [10] and sequential Monte Carlo-based approach [11] have been developed by considering the effect of atmospheric drag.
-Besides, a comparison study between different filtering methods for BM tracking during the reentry phase is presented in [12].
+For the reentry phase tracking, an extended interval Kalman filter approach [7] and sequential Monte Carlo-based approach [8] have been developed by considering the effect of atmospheric drag.
+Besides, a comparison study between different filtering methods for BM tracking during the reentry phase is presented in [9].
 From the numerical simulation results, it was shown that the Rao-Blackwellised particle filter achieves the best performance, especially when large initial uncertainties exist.

 Note that the aforementioned methods only consider tracking of the BM during a particular phase by using one type of state models.
 However, in order to accurately track the whole trajectory of the BM, multiple state models need to be used as the BM experiences different flight phases from the launch to impact.
-To this end, Benavoli et al. [13] proposed an optimisation-based method to estimate the BM states and model parameters by adopting multiple models.
+To this end, Benavoli et al. [10] proposed an optimisation-based method to estimate the BM states and model parameters by adopting multiple models.
 A particle filtering-based approach has also been applied to estimate the burnout time.
-Different BM dynamic models (as detailed in [13]) have been designed to construct the cost function before and after the estimated burnout time and optimised for the state and parameter estimation.
+Different BM dynamic models (as detailed in [10]) have been designed to construct the cost function before and after the estimated burnout time and optimised for the state and parameter estimation.
 The limitation of this method is that it is always assumed that the tracking of a BM starts from the boost phase.